LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 - [Get an API Key](#get-an-api-key)

-## Set up your account
+### Set up your account
 {Describes how to set up your account, either free or fee-based, in order to use the API.}

-## Get an API Key
+### Get an API Key
 {Describes how to get an API key.}

 ---

-# API Reference
+## API Reference

-{Intro about that these are common requests and responses used by the API, etc.}
+The API Reference provides detailed information about each endpoint, grouped by functionality for easier navigation.
+Each endpoint includes supported HTTP methods, required and optional query parameters, request and response formats, and example payloads to help you integrate efficiently.

 ## Actions
 - [Action 1](#Action-1)